OdinBurntwaffle/capeTrader/README.md

     //lua load capetrader

 There are some conditions that you need to meet in order to use the important go and prep commands:

 1. You must be in Mhaura and be within a distance of 6 to the Gorpa-Masorpa npc.

-2. If you have recently zoned into Mhaura you will have to wait to use the go command until your inventory loads.
+2. If you have recently zoned into Mhaura you will have to wait to use the go command until your inventory loads, or if you have only recently logged in.

 3. Make sure there is only one of the given cape you want to augment in your inventory.
 For example if you are intending to augment an ogma's cape, there should only be one ogma's cape in your inventory.